+Shared Values

-Shared Values We have: The Yor-OK Children's Trust adopted a clear mission statement, based on the UN convention on the Rights of the Child, which shares the values of active involvement of children, young people and families.
-All partner organisations have agreed these shared values.
-We need to: Develop a pledge which informs children, young people and families about how all services will involve them.
+- The Yor-OK Children's Trust adopted a clear mission statement, based on the UN convention on the Rights of the Child, which shares the values of active involvement of children, young people and families. - All partner organisations have agreed these shared values.

+Develop a pledge which informs children, young people and families about how all services will involve them.

 Strategies

-We have: We need to:

-Development of a co-ordinated strategic plan.
-Raised the profile of involvement and participation work and ensured that the principles are embedded in other plans across the organisations (Children and Young people's Plan).
-Make links with other strategies around workforce development, HR and training.
-Establish more effective regional and national links to participation networks.
-Coordinate approaches to training and capacity building across organisations and the community and voluntary sector.
+- Development of a co-ordinated strategic plan. - Raised the profile of involvement and participation work and ensured that the principles are embedded in other plans across the organisations (Children and Young people's Plan).

+- Make links with other strategies around workforce development, HR and training. - Establish more effective regional and national links to participation networks. - Coordinate approaches to training and capacity building across organisations and the community and voluntary sector.